google/styleguide/pyguide.md

 #### 3.8.4 Classes

 Classes should have a docstring below the class definition describing the class.
-If your class has public attributes, they should be documented here in an `Attributes` section and follow the same formatting as a [function's `Args`](#doc-function-args) section.
+Public attributes, excluding [properties](#properties), should be documented here in an `Attributes` section and follow the same formatting as a [function's `Args`](#doc-function-args) section.

 ```python